 To fully protect your family from financial hardship, keeping your personal finances in order for everyday life is also key.

 Ideally, you should try to pay off debt as quickly as possible (and ideally avoid having any debts as you get older) and have at least some savings put aside for a rainy day (an emergency fund).

 You should take a long, hard look at your finances and if you have debts as well as savings, consider using your savings to settle your debt as, of course, the interest rate on loans or credit cards is a lot higher than any interest you’ll currently earn on any savings.
 Saving money when you’re in debt is fairly pointless and you would be much better off with a clean slate (i.e. debt-free and ready to start saving again) then to continue simultaneously saving and borrowing.

-For more info about managing your personal finances, check out our blog: How to get your finances in order for 2021.
+For more info about managing your personal finances, check out our blog: How to get your finances in order.